 Highway 140 leads from Merced to Yosemite’s Arch Rock entrance — the oldest entrance to the park, and one of only five gateways.
 Significantly, this entrance is the fastest route from San Francisco and San Jose (Silicon Valley).
-Yosemite draws up to 5 million visitors per year, with over 1 million recreation visitors entering through Arch Rock.
+Yosemite draws over 4 million visitors per year, with a half million visitors entering through Arch Rock.

 Travel and Visitor Facts & Figures

 in City of Merced

 Hwy 99 at Jct Hwy 140 East

 50,000 / 44,000

 Hwy 99 at Jct.
 Hwy 140 West

 Hwy 140 at Motel Dr & Glen

 Local Tran. & Gas: